sushmaakoju/research-experienc/learning-as-a-hobby/readme.md

 - Computational Geometry, 2020 $\color{blue}(notes, WIP)$
 - Image Processing, Image Classification, 2020
 - Computer Vision, 2020
+- Algorithms, 2020
+    - $\textit{\color{brown}Proof of study for algorithms and implementation}$
+        - <a href="https://github.com/sushmaakoju/algorithms">Implementation of some algorithms </a>
+- Advanced Algorithms, 2020
+- Data Structures, 2020
+    - $\textit{\color{brown}Proof of study for data structures and implementation}$
+        - <a href="https://github.com/sushmaakoju/datastructures/commits/master/">Implementation of data structures</a>
+- Machine Learning Algorithms & Implementation, 2020
+    - $\textit{\color{brown}Proof of study for Machine Learning algorithms and implementation}$
+        - <a href="https://github.com/sushmaakoju/ml-algorithms">Implementation of Machine Learning algorithms</a>
+- Implementing algorithms for vectors and matrices using numpy, 2020 (Google Colab)
+    - $\textit{\color{brown}Proof of study for implementation of algorithms using numpy}$
+    - <a href="https://github.com/sushmaakoju/numpy-algorithms-data-structures">Implementation of algorithms using numpy</a>
+- Genetic Algorithms for optimization, 2020
+    -  $\textit{\color{brown}Proof of study for implementation of genetic algorithms for optimization for domain-specific}$
+        - This work is under confidentiality agreements, hence cannot be shared as a public repository.
-- mRNA vaccines and Covid
+- mRNA vaccines and Covid, 2020
 -  Constructed Languages Conlanging, 2020 (referred by mentor/friend) $\color{blue}(notes, WIP)$

-- <a href="https://kingaa.github.io/short-course/parest/parest.html">Introduction to inference: parameter estimation</a> (referred by mentor/friend)
+- <a href="https://kingaa.github.io/short-course/parest/parest.html">Introduction to inference: parameter estimation & SIR models</a> (referred by mentor/friend)
 - $\textit{\color{brown}Proof of study and applications of Machine Learning}$
     - <a href="https://github.com/sushmaakoju/regression-api/">Implemented Machine Learning algorithm based regression analysis for a project</a>
 - $\textit{\color{brown}Proof of study for languages and real-time applications}$